ephil-ai/ephil.ai/content/event/2025-health-epistemic-injusitce/index.md

 The session will conclude with a plenary discussion at 12:20.

-For the full conference programme and further details, [please visit the official DMM&L Website](https://eascitech.eu.org/dmm&l/2025/programme.php)
+For the full conference programme and further details, [please visit here](https://eascitech.eu.org/dmm&l/2025/programme.php)